 We noticed that Oscar started to show signs of being nervous and anxious.
 A vet visit occurred and for some reason, Oscar passed all the tests that rule out any illnesses.
 We could put him on anti-anxiety medication if we chose to, but instead, we would rather try to find an alternative method to control his anxiety.

 This brings us to the question: What other ways are there to manage Oscar’s anxiety other than medications?
-There are many products available to relax and calm your dog that would be considered home remedies for dog anxiety.
+There are many products available to relax and calm your dog that would be considered home anxiety for dogs remedies.